Kurt Kittner

-Kurt Kittner (born January 23, 1980) is an American former professional football quarterback for the Atlanta Falcons of the National Football League (NFL).
+Kurt Kittner (born January 23, 1980) is an American former professional football player who was a quarterback for the Atlanta Falcons of the National Football League (NFL).
 He played college football for the Illinois Fighting Illini and was selected by the Atlanta Falcons in the fifth round of the 2002 NFL draft.

 Early life

 Kittner was quarterback for Schaumburg High School under then-coach Tom Cerasani.

 College career

-Becoming a starter near the end of his freshman year at Illinois under head coach Ron Turner, Kittner became one of the most prolific passers in Illinois history.
+Becoming a starter near the end of his freshman year at the University of Illinois Urbana-Champaign under head coach Ron Turner, Kittner became one of the most prolific passers in Fighting Illini history.
 He ended his tenure at Illinois as the school's all-time leader in career passing attempts (1,264), career passing touchdowns (70), passing touchdowns in a single season (27), and victories as a quarterback (24).
 Kittner wrapped up his collegiate career only 3 yards shy of Jack Trudeau's Illini record for all time passing yards.
 Entering his senior year, Kurt was considered a possible Heisman Trophy candidate.
 Kittner and receiver Brandon Lloyd led Illinois' offense as the Fighting Illini finished with a 7–1 record in the Big Ten and won their first Big Ten championship in 11 years on their way to a berth in the 2002 Sugar Bowl.
 Kittner's last collegiate game ended in a 47–34 loss against the LSU Tigers.